isellsoap/css-sass-style-guide/README.md

 #### Shorthand notation

-**Use shorthand properties where possible.** CSS offers a variety of [shorthand](http://www.w3.org/TR/CSS21/about.html#shorthand) properties (like `font`) that should be used whenever possible, even in cases where only one value is explicitly set.
+CSS offers a variety of [shorthand](http://www.w3.org/TR/CSS21/about.html#shorthand) properties (like `font`) that should be used whenever possible, even in cases where only one value is explicitly set.
 Using shorthand properties is useful for code efficiency and understandability.

 ```css
 /* Not recommended */